Ken Russell

 BBC Dorset has a very revealing account of Ken Russell's life.

 Ken Russell became the second person to leave Celebrity Big Brother 2007 without being voted off.
-Whereas Donny Tourette was not looking forward to being the servant of Jade and family and legged it, with Ken Russell, it was more that he was not relishing living with them.
+Whereas Donny Tourette was not looking forward to being the servant of Jade and her family and legged it, with Ken Russell, it was more that he was not relishing living with them.